Close

 • Retired employees who receive a pension

-Benefits of Involuntary Loss of Employment Insurance (ILOE) Scheme
+Benefits of the Involuntary Loss of Employment Insurance (ILOE) Scheme

-Here are the benefits of the Involuntary Loss of Employment Insurance (ILOE) scheme for employees who lose their job:
+Here are the benefits of the Involuntary Loss of Employment Insurance (ILOE) scheme for employees who lose their jobs:

 • Individuals can still support their families while looking for a new job.

-• Three months is an ample time to look and get hired for a new job.
+• Three months is a sufficient time to look for and get hired for a new job.

 • It reduces the stress and anxiety of being unemployed.

-• Individuals can find the most suitable jobs rather than rushing into any open position that could ruin their career.
+• Individuals can find the most suitable jobs rather than rushing into any open position that could ruin their careers.

-• Employees feel confident that they have support during unexpected job disruptions.
+• Employees feel confident that they have support in case of unexpected job disruptions.

 Frequently Asked Questions